air33/air33.github.io/_posts/2016-06-18-The-Design-of-Everyday-Things.md

       two: The Psychology of Everyday Actions 73
      7. Constraints.
 Providing physical, logical, semantic, and cultural con- straints guides actions and eases interpretation.
+31. One of my self-imposed rules is, “Don’t criticize unless you can do better.”
+32. Because behavior can be guided by the combination of internal and external knowledge and constraints, people can minimize the amount of material they must learn, as well as the completeness, precision, accuracy, or depth of the learning.
+They also can delib- erately organize the environment to support behavior.